fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 Actually, I don't know.
 That answer should be given by the designer of the Employee class.
 Well..., that's me (?).

 First, remember, *total ordering*, is, roughly speaking, some kind of *Natural Ordering*.
 So we need to know what is the natural ordering of Employees.
 Maybe the natural ordering of employees is by name, maybe by salary, ...
 I don't know.
 This depends on the domain of the application.
-In a company, I think, employees have a unique identification number, maybe that is a good candidate for implement total ordering.
+In a company, I think, employees may have a unique identification number, which seems to be a good candidate for implement total ordering.
 So, let's modify our Employee class:

 {% highlight cpp %}
 struct employee { int id; string name; float salary; };